AccelerationConsortium/ac-microcourses/docs/courses/hello-world/overview.md

     * Upload data directly from microcontroller
     * Extract and collate data from database

 * - 6.
-Module integration
+Connecting the pieces
   - * Systems design
   - * Describe how individual components of an SDL can be integrated
     * Perform system-level debugging and troubleshooting